-Each metric calculated uses Scope 1, Scope 2 and Scope 3 emissions.
-The below table summarises the three levels of scope which should be used to measure the varying levels of carbon exposure.
-We note that in line with requirements, Scope 3 emissions have been included in this year's reporting.
+Each metric calculated uses Scope 1 and Scope 2 emissions.
+The below table summarises the 3 levels of scope which can be used to measure the varying levels of carbon exposure.

-Scope

-Scope 1: Direct emissions from a company's owned or controlled sources

-Scope 2: Indirect emissions from the generation of purchased energy

-Scope 3: All other indirect emissions, including those of suppliers and customers
+Scope Scope 1: Direct emissions from a company's owned or controlled sources Scope 2: Indirect emissions from the generation of purchased energy Scope 3: All other indirect emissions, including those of suppliers and customers